drawpile/drawpile.github.io/help/server/serverconfig.markdown

 Type: bool

-WebSockets are used for the browser version of Drawpile.
-This option decides if anyone is allowed to join this way or if only users with the WEB flag can.
+This option decides if anyone is allowed to join via web browser or if only users with the WEB flag can.

 Requires you to set [a WebSocket listen port](#websocket-listen-port) on startup and [set up a reverse proxy](#websocket-reverse-proxy-configuration) for it.

+### Allow anyone to host via web browser

+Key: `allowGuestWebHosts`

+Default value: `true`

+Type: bool

+This option decides if anyone is allowed to host sessions via web browser or if only users with the WEBHOST flag can.

+Requires you to set [a WebSocket listen port](#websocket-listen-port) on startup and [set up a reverse proxy](#websocket-reverse-proxy-configuration) for it.

-### Allow anyone to manage WebSocket allowance on sessions
+### Allow anyone to manage web browser allowance on sessions

 Key: `allowGuestWebSession`